-The NCR HCC, and its chapters, are governed by the NCR HCC Governance Board.
+The NCR HCC Governance Board governs the NCR HCC, and its chapters.
 This Governance Board functions as an advisory group and is tasked with providing guidance and strategic direction to the region and its associated chapters.
 The Governance Board includes representation from hospitals, emergency management, public health, emergency medical services, and various community partners (e.g., clinics, behavioral health, etc.) across all three chapters.